 Some algorithms are good on particular data sets but bad in general.

-For example, BubbleSort, which is a terrible algorithm in general, works very well on data which is nearly sorted.
+For example, BubbleSort, which is not a very good algorithm in general, works very well on data which is nearly sorted.

 Some algorithms work very well on small data sets and badly on very large data sets.